-- 122. DISP members are responsible for: - a. maintaining accreditation of their facilities, including meeting the necessary physical security standards; - b. off boarding including following the governance measures to return DCACs when no longer required; and - c. for further information refer to Control 16.1 Defence Industry Security Program.
+- 123. DISP members are responsible for: - a. maintaining accreditation of their facilities, including meeting the necessary physical security standards; - b. off boarding including following the governance measures to return DCACs when no longer required.

+124. for further information refer to Control 16.1 - Defence Industry Security Program.